Search results for

 Both Google Nest and Amazon Echo have non-streaming entertainment options like games, jokes, and singing songs.
 Most of the games aren’t anything to write home about, mind, and the jokes and songs are just meant for quick fun.
 You can safely ignore these when shopping.

 More critical for some people will be video support on smart displays.
-Echo Shows come with a small selection of pre-installed apps such as Netflix and Prime Video.
+Echo Shows have a small selection of pre-installed apps such as Netflix and Prime Video.
 If you want to watch something like YouTube, you’ll normally have to do it through a web browser unless you have an Echo Show 15, which supports native Fire TV software.
-Nest Hubs not only have a bunch of pre-installed apps, YouTube among them, but support for any mobile app with Google Cast, which is a massive collection at this point.
+Nest Hubs not only have many pre-installed apps, YouTube among them, but support for any mobile app with Google Cast, which is a massive collection at this point.

 Amazon Echo vs Google Nest: Personal assistants